 The prefiltration stages of the SpectraPure MaxCap RO/DI System are comprised of a 0.5-micron MicroTec Sediment filter and a carbon block filter.
 The Sediment filter removes any particles from the water, which will help extend the life of the RO membrane.
 While the carbon block helps remove any chlorine and other volatile compounds that the other filters can’t handle.

-The SpectraPure MaxCap RO/DI System uses two deionization stages to provide ultra-pure water.
+The SpectraPure MaxCap RO/DI System uses two deionization stages to provide ultra-pure ion free water.
 The dual deionization filters also prolong the life of your DI filter material, so you won’t have to change them as often.

 The MaxCap RO/DI System includes a pressure gauge on the membrane inlet.
-It also has a manual membrane flush valve which will help prolong the life of the RO membrane.
+It also comes with a manual membrane flush valve which will help prolong the life of the RO membrane.
 In addition, all the filter cartridges are totally transparent, so you can easily see when your filter media needs to be changed with just a quick visual inspection.

 There are also two TDS meters included with this system.
 One TDS meter measures the dissolved solids at the inlet, while the other measures the dissolved solids of the finished product.
 These two meters will allow you to track the performance of the system, and it will also give you a good indication of when it is time to change the filter media.